stoeps13/connections-doc/source/connectors/admin/r_files_plugin_SPNEGO_config.md

 -   If none of these troubleshooting steps help to get you connected, examine the logs and traces.

+    !!! note
-    **Note:** When you collect logs, only perform basic steps.
+    When you collect logs, only perform basic steps.
 For example, start Notes, try to connect Activities, and so on.
 Otherwise, the log files will get too big.

 -   To share logs with IBM, zip up the logs folder and include the Fiddler trace.